Ways to prevent head lice

 Be careful what you share and where you put your winter gear this winter season.
 Head lice will travel from location to location mainly from close contact of clothing or headgear.

-Head lice will typically transfer from things that directly touch your head like hats, headbands, combs and the like, but they can also be transferred from all kinds of things that may have come in contact with a head lice infestation.
+Head lice will typically transfer from things that directly touch your head like hats, headbands, combs and the like.
+They can also be transferred from other things that may have come in contact with a head lice infestation.

-Head lice, for the most part, is spread through children sharing hats and head gear, but it can also be spread in other close-quarters places like college dorms.
+For the most part, Head Lice is spread through children sharing hats and head gear.
+It can also be spread in other close-quarters places like college dorms.
 Education is probably the best way to prevent the spread of head lice.

 Teaching your children that sharing things like jackets, hats, headbands, or hair ties should be something they avoid.
 Another way that you can make it more difficult for head lice to get onto your child’s hair, could be to put their hair in pony tails or to braid their hair.